IsaiahHarrison2/VM-Creation/README.md

 <img width="1632" alt="72DE23BE-0D0E-4314-93BF-7A31DC2AF8AD" src="https://github.com/user-attachments/assets/7abc61c8-5fad-406e-8ab6-1aa68f10581d" />
 </p>
 <p>
 First, you want to login into portal.azure.com an locate/and or search for the resource group.
 Press Create, make a resource group name.
-Make sure when doing this you piut everything in the same region.
+Make sure when doing this you put everything in the same region.
 (Ex.
 West Us 1).
 </p
 <br />